dm4rnde/tutlearnnodejspart3fe/README.md

 Instructions of use:

-- ***PRECONDITION: MongoDB has been set up.
-To prepare database (that web app is going to use) try going through monodb_setup_users.txt (setup of MongoDB and longer description is at https://dm4rnde.com/mongodb-setup).***
+*PRECONDITION: MongoDB has been installed and new db (that web app is going to use) has been prepared -- try going through monodb_setup_users.txt to set up users (install and prepare of db with longer description is at https://dm4rnde.com/mongodb-setup).*

 - Clone current project